Indiana Homeowners Insurance Policy Checklist

 Three terms that come up repeatedly on homeowners declarations pages in Indiana.
 Knowing these is the difference between skimming past a real gap and catching it.

-- Deductible →
+- Insurance Deductible Explained →

 - Replacement Cost →